pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 * `.bss`:
     * This section contains our *un*initialized (and zero initialized) variables that need to be placed into RAM and *zero initialized* by our startup code.

 These are just the bare-minimum set of sections.
-More complicated systems might have separate sections for an A/B FW bootloader, with FW partiion A and FW partition B, for example.
+More complicated systems might have separate sections for an A/B firmware bootloader, with firmware partiion A and firmware partition B, for example.

 Here's what the sections look like in our `link.ld`: